DrewMcCarthy/DrewMcCarthy.com/README.md

 # DrewMcCarthy.com

-My personal page for prospective employers to get to know me better.
+My development sandbox and also for prospective employers to get to know me better.

 * HTML5
 * CSS3/SCSS